 This is where I tell you how these ugly ducklings are, in fact, timeless swans.

 The original Takara Diaclone line was not about sentient robots.
 Diaclone – or Diamond Cyclone to give it the full name – was a toy line about alien invaders (Waruders) being fought off by Earth’s defending forces (Diaclone), and the robots were all piloted mecha.
 Most Diaclone toys had room and compatibility built in for small Dia-nauts, or Diaclone pilots/drivers as they’re also known.
 These Dia-nauts could fit into cockpits, hatches and use their magnetic feet to attach to various surfaces like the inside of a Diaclone base or trailer.
 That is, of course, why so many early G1 Transformers had cockpits, seats and the like.
 In the above pictures, you can see Diaclone versions of Ironhide and Ratchet being piloted by vintage Dia-nauts.
-Which character was the only transformer to be voiced by the same actor in the original tv series, 1987 animated movie and the new live-action movie?
 It all suddenly starts to click into place, doesn’t it?

 The lack of a robot head makes perfect sense when you see this toy for what it was supposed to be, a massive mechanical suit – and base – for smaller human-sized pilots and operators to use in battle or for repair.
 Where Transformers Ironhide would have a head, the Diaclone Onebox has a seat with a protective screen for the Dia-naut.
 And don’t knock the articulation here, we have forward and backward rocking ankles plus a fair amount of motion in the arms, rotating wrists as well as a chest/abdomen that can tilt!
 It doesn’t look half bad with the newer TakaraTomy Diaclone Dia-nauts piloting it either.
 That includes vehicle mode.